HB2 (2017-18) ALUMNAE

-The 80 women selected for the second Homeward Bound Program all have a background in science, that is a degree in a scientific field or equivalent.
-They cover a broad range of professions, occupations and career levels and were selected based on their potential to use scientific knowledge and methods to have an impact on decision making as it relates to the state of the planet.
-Pathways and mechanisms for having impact will be a core part of our discussions on board, and the ongoing intention of Homeward Bound is to develop a 1000-strong network of women with backgrounds in science who can support each other in creating change.
+The 76 women who completed the second Homeward Bound program all had a background (degree qualification, or equivalent) in a field of science.
+They represented a broad range of professions, occupations and career levels, and were selected based on their potential to have an impact on decision making as it relates to the state of the planet.
+Pathways and mechanisms for having impact formed a core part of program curriculum and discussions.

 Hannah Laeverenz Schlogelhofer

 Hannah loves the outdoors and enjoys trekking, ski-mountaineering, yoga and contemporary dance.
 She studied Natural Sciences at Cambridge, specialising in Chemistry.
 She then continued at Cambridge joining the Nanoscience and Nanotechnology Doctoral Training Programme.
 Hannah is now a PhD student working in the Physics and Plant Sciences Departments at Cambridge and is a Scholar of the Winton Programme for the Physics of Sustainability.
 Her research is in the field of microbial ecology and focuses on the mutualistic nutrient exchange between algae and bacteria.